Wikipedia: a tool for historians?

 VIS MA VIS DE JEUNE PROF, Les profs et Wikipédia : une certaine définition de l’hypocrisie, Vis ma vie de jeune prof, October 27, 2015.
 [ONLINE] Retrieved December 15, 2016, from http://vismaviedejeuneprof.over-blog.com/2015/10/les-profs-et-wikipedia

-This is a translation from French by Richard Dickinson, INIST-CNRS translator.
+This is a translation from French by Richard Dickinson, INIST-CNRS translator, revised by Helen Tomlinson.

-- For more detail on the statistics of the French Wikipedia (number of articles and users, names of the most active contributors and the number of hours spent on Wikipedia, etc.) please see Wikiscan. [↩]
+- For more details on the statistics of French-language Wikipedia (number of articles and users, names of the most active contributors and the number of hours spent on Wikipedia, etc.), please see Wikiscan.

-- A claim such as the following from an article in the English Wikipedia is less relevant today: “Geek priorities.
+- A claim such as the following from a 2001 article in the English Wikipedia is less relevant today: “Geek priorities.
 There are many long and well-written articles on obscure characters in science fiction/fantasy and very specialised issues in computer science, physics and mathematics.
-Other topic areas are less active.” [↩]
+Other topic areas are less active”.

-- Here are some references to find out more about the historian profession: Marc BLOCH, Apologie pour l’histoire ou Métier d’historien, Armand Colin, Paris, 1993.
+- The following provide further information on the profession of historians: Marc BLOCH, Apologie pour l’histoire ou Métier d’historien, Armand Colin, Paris, 1993.
 François CADIOU, Clarisse COULOMB, Anne LEMONDE, Yves SANTAMARIA, Comment se fait l’histoire, pratiques et enjeux, La Découverte, 2e édition, Paris, 2011.
-Michel de CERTEAU, L’écriture de l’histoire, Gallimard, Paris, 1975. [↩]
+Michel de CERTEAU, L’écriture de l’histoire, Gallimard, Paris, 1975.

-- This model is today the subject of intense criticism from researchers who denounce the costs of subscriptions to journals owned by a limited number of publishers as well as the relevance and real interest of the evaluation protocol these journals impose.
-Moreover, access to open access digital journals represents an alternative.
-See also the article by Olivier Ertzscheid, teacher-researcher in Information and Communication Sciences: Olivier ERTZSCHEID, “Pourquoi je ne publie(rai) plus (jamais) dans des revues scientifiques“, Affordance.info, May 17th 2016. [↩]
+- This model is today the subject of intense criticism from researchers, who criticize the costs of subscriptions to journals owned by a limited number of publishers as well as the relevance and real usefulness of the review protocol these journals impose.
+Moreover, access to digital journals published in open access represents an alternative.
+See also the article by Olivier Ertzscheid, lecturer/researcher in Information and Communication Sciences: Olivier ERTZSCHEID, “Pourquoi je ne publie(rai) plus (jamais) dans des revues scientifiques“, Affordance.info, May 17th 2016.

-- We may particularly cite “e-penser” (physical and natural sciences), “Nota Bene” (history), “Temps Mort” (archaeology), “Hygiene Mentale” and “La Tronche en Biais” (‘zététique’ and scepticism), etc. [↩]
+- Particularly noteworthy are “e-penser” (physical and natural sciences), “Nota Bene” (history), “Temps Mort” (archaeology), “Hygiene Mentale” and “La Tronche en Biais” (“zététique” and scepticism), etc.